-- Remote Online Notarization (Philippines): The Philippine Supreme Court also is allowing the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
+Remote Online Notarization (Philippines): The Philippine Supreme Court also is allowing the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
 Please visit the Philippine Supreme Court website or contact the Integrated Bar of the Philippines for more information and for a list of local lawyers who are providing this service.

+Apostille: An apostille is a certificate that authenticates the origin of a public document.
+Philippine authentications are accepted and recognized for use in the United States in compliance with the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents (Hague Apostille Convention).
 Documents that carry a Hague apostille* are entitled to recognition in any other convention country without further authentication.
-The United States and the Philippines are both party to this convention.
+The United States and the Philippines are both parties to this convention.
 U.S. federal courts and state authorities should accept documents with the Hague apostille.
-For private transactions, please check with the other party first to make sure they will accept notarization under the Philippine system.
+For private transactions, please confirm with the other party first to make sure they will accept foreign authentications.

 *An apostille is a certificate that authenticates the origin of a public document.

-Philippine public documents such as National Bureau of Investigation clearances, birth certificates, and marriage certificates, among others, can be used abroad once authenticated with an apostille from the Philippine Department of Foreign Affairs (DFA).
+Philippine public documents, such as National Bureau of Investigation clearances, birth certificates, and marriage certificates, among others, can be used abroad once authenticated with an apostille from the Philippine Department of Foreign Affairs (DFA).

 Notarization under the Philippine system is a three-step process: